Kieranheiberg/K-BOT/K-Bot/README.md

 New species should now be avaliable within *RunPhotosensor.bat*.
 Ensure not to leave comma after final entry as this will throw an error when trying to interpret file.

 ## Software Configuration
-If you want to use K-BOT with a different computer follow the below steps:
+If you want to setup K-BOT software to run on personal computer follow the below steps:
-1. Download *RunPhotosensor.bat*, *Export_csv.py*, *Equations.json* from: https://github.com/Kieranheiberg/Photosensor
+1. Download *RunPhotosensor.bat*, *Export_csv.py*, *Equations.json* from: https://github.com/Kieranheiberg/K-BOT
 2. *Export_csv.py* and *Equations.json* need to saved to the same folder. *RunPhotosensor.bat* can exist anyway         [Suggested on desktop]
 3. Edit *RunPhotosensor.bat*  (Right click and select "Edit in Notepad") and change directory to folder containing *Export_csv.py* and *Equations.json*
 ```bash